 Tea-staining paper is a useful crafting technique for making paper appear older than it actually is.
-Tea-staining can be used to make several different types of paper appear antiquated and distressed, giving it a distinctive yellowed look.
+Tea-staining can be used to make several different types of paper appear antiquated and distressed, giving this “aged paper” a distinctive yellowed look.
 This process is thought to originate in ancient Asia, though the original origins of the craft are unclear.

 Paper is stained with tea by brewing tea and brushing the paper down using a soft sponge brush.
 After staining, tea-stained paper is dried on a rack before using it for journaling or other purposes.
 Tea-staining paper helps give it a vintage look.

-Whether you’re trying to tea-stain paper for scrapbooking or gift-wrapping, it’s a simple way to make your paper look special and give it a distressed look.
-If you want to make your new white paper look like old parchment, keep reading.
+Whether you’re trying to tea-stain paper for scrapbooking, paper craft projects, junk journals, or gift-wrapping, tea dying is a simple way to make your paper look special and give it a aged look.
+If you want to make your new white paper look like old parchment, keep reading this blog post.

 This post may contain affiliate links.
 My full disclosure policy is sort of boring, but you can find it here.